 For interested people outside of the EU, most notably the US: I am trying to arrange for modification kits with tutorials on how to install them.
 You will be able to add those to your car at your own risk.

 When your place in line comes up, you will receive an e-mail asking whether you are still interested in getting an extender battery.
 If you are, you will be asked to pay a deposit and a date for the installation is planned.
 Installation takes a day, meaning you will be able to arrive with your car in the morning and drive away in the evening.
 I am investigating giving out a loaner car.
-The location of the workshop is not yet known, but it will likely be in either the province of Noord-Holland or Zuid-Holland, Netherlands.
+The location of the workshop is the Teslaweg 5 in Delft, Zuid-Holland, Netherlands.

 You will receive a 2-year 'factory defect' warranty on the extender.
 Additionally, you will receive one free check-up 12 months after purchase - a €120 value.
 Afterwards, I highly recommend visiting yearly for another checkup.
 You will receive feature and safety updates (electronics bug fixes, compatibility upgrades) and I will use read-outs of your battery health to improve long-term usability of your Nissan Leaf.
 You will also be able to purchase other neat gadgets that work together with the extender electronics, e.g. an upgraded infotainment system and a high-speed granny charger.

 If serious issues are found and parts have to be recalled, you will receive replacements free or charge or be refunded your purchase if you wish to uninstall the extender.
 You will also receive an advisory on how to operate the car in case of an issue.
 For this reason, please make sure you enter correct and usable contact information.

 If you want to stay informed on the progress and timeline, I will post any interesting updates on my YouTube channel PowerElectronicsBlog.
 I will also keep this website updated.